Abertillery v The New Zealand All Blacks Army Rugby Touring Team – April 1919.

 The proceedings were terminated with a vote of thanks to the chairman, proposed by Mr E. W. Jones and seconded by Lieut King.

-The Abertillery player Mr W. Morris was chosen to play for Wales against the New Zealanders a few weeks later on Monday 21st April 1919.
+The Abertillery player Mr W. Morris was chosen to play for Wales against the New Zealanders a few weeks later on Monday 21st of April 1919.

-Notes of Interest – Even though no detailed reports of the game against the New Zealand All Blacks was issued, the following are some of the names of the Abertillery Rugby Football team members who played for the Club at the time – Mr W. Morris (Captain); Mr Jack Jones; Mr E. Hill; Mr F. Giles; Mr Dai Rees; Mr W. Merritt; Mr W. Dando; Dr E. C. Fahmy; Mr R. Watkins; Mr Stan Cecil; Mr Jack Webb; Mr Trevor Williams; Mr Morris Williams; Mr W. Hale; Mr H. Gregory; Mr Ike Jones; Mr ?
+Point of Interest – Even though no detailed reports of the game against the New Zealand All Blacks was issued, the following are some of the names of the Abertillery Rugby Football team members who played for the Club at the time – Mr W. Morris (Captain); Mr Jack Jones; Mr E. Hill; Mr F. Giles; Mr Dai Rees; Mr W. Merritt; Mr W. Dando; Dr E. C. Fahmy; Mr R. Watkins; Mr Stan Cecil; Mr Jack Webb; Mr Trevor Williams; Mr Morris Williams; Mr W. Hale; Mr H. Gregory; Mr Ike Jones; Mr ?
 Hadley; Mr R. Assender; Mr F. Morgan; Mr B. Gardner; Mr B. Gill and Mr A. C. Richards: